Mad Square

-Mad Square (stylized as MAD²) is a 2025 Indian Telugu-language action comedy film written and directed by Kalyan Shankar and produced by Naga Vamsi.
+Mad Square (stylized as (MAD)²) is a 2025 Indian Telugu-language action comedy film written and directed by Kalyan Shankar and produced by Naga Vamsi.
 A sequel to the 2023 film Mad, the film has an ensemble cast of Narne Nithiin, Sangeeth Sobhan, Ram Nitin, Priyanka Jawalkar and Vishnu Oi.

 The film was released on 28 March 2025 to positive reviews from critics.

 Plot

 4 years after the events of the first film (Note: Following the events of Mad (2023).), Ganesh "Laddu" is in jail.
 6 students seeing how powerful Laddu is, go to ask him the reason why he is in jail, Laddu narrates the incidents that happened 3 months ago.
 DD is contesting for the Sarpanch position, Ashok is fighting for his property against his paternal aunt mother while Manoj works as a bartender recovering from his breakup with Sruthi.
 Laddu is getting married and all 3 including Shiva come to the marriage.
-However, Laddu's fiance Pooja elopes with another guy and while Laddu is about to commit suicide, Ashok stops Laddu and suggests that the group goes to Goa on vacation.
+However, Laddu's fiancé Pooja elopes with another guy and while Laddu is about to commit suicide, Ashok stops Laddu and suggests that the group goes to Goa on vacation.
 All 5 go to Goa and enjoy their time in Goa with Laddu finding a potential new girlfriend.
 Laddu's mom is concerned about her son and asks Laddu's father to check on him.
 He enters Goa and finds out that Laddu is enjoying with a woman and questions Laddu about his bad habits.
 All the 5 boys promise on Laddu's father that there's nothing of that sort.
 Maxx enters the resort and abducts all the 6 people and take them to his location.